Welcome to today's edition of the Rush 24-7 podcast.

 I have been suggesting that President Obama is a dangerous joke for a year and a half.

-And they are not black, they are white.
+And they are not black.

 And I disagree with his in a profound way.

-I'm sorry, uh swastika, as Pelosi's, after a swastika was found carved into a green on a Massachusetts golf course next to Obama's name.
+I'm sorry, swastika, as Pelosi's, after a swastika was found carved into a green on a Massachusetts golf course next to Obama's name.

 Authorities said the vandalism was discovered early Monday on the 18th hole of the Lakeville Country Club.